dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 In 2020, Breda and colleagues published a [paper](https://doi.org/10.1073/pnas.2008704117), part of this uses the same propensities as Stoet and Geary use.
 They argue this is worthwhile both because the original result is well-known and because it's nice to be invariant to imbalances in the overall number of degrees.

-Their first observation that the propensities aren't just correlated with GGGI.
+Their first observation is that the propensities aren't just correlated with GGGI.
 They are also correlated with:
 * GDP per capita.
 * The [human development index](https://en.wikipedia.org/wiki/Human_Development_Index).
 * Income inequality, measured via the [Gini index](https://en.wikipedia.org/wiki/Gini_coefficient).